rensetsu/db.trakt.anitrakt/README.md

 ### Guessed Slug

-* Slug was guessed based on the English title of the anime from TMDB/Trakt end.
-* If you're unsure about the slug, you can use the `trakt_id` to get the correct slug from the Trakt website.
-It's still works anyhow.
-* Title that is purely numerical will be nulled in the `guessed_slug` to avoid unnecessary clash with Trakt server thought it's a Trakt integer ID.
-* Guessed slug **won't work** for movies unless you suffixed `-{year}` to the slug manually.
-For example, if in the guessed slug is `your-name`, you should change it to `your-name-2016` to get the correct movie.
+#### Recommendation

+For the most reliable and complete data, including accurate slugs, release years, and other metadata, it is **highly recommended** to use the **[Extended repo](https://github.com/rensetsu/db.trakt.extended-anitrakt)**.
+The extended database programmatically fetches the correct information directly from the Trakt.tv API, resolving the limitations described below.

+This repository is best suited for users who only require the basic mapping between MyAnimeList and Trakt IDs.

+#### `guessed_slug` Limitations

+If you choose to use this repository, please be aware of the following limitations regarding the `guessed_slug` field:

+* **Based on English Titles:** \
+   Slugs are generated from the presumed English title of the anime.
+This can lead to inaccuracies if the title on Trakt.tv differs.
+* **Movies Require the Year:** \
+   The `guessed_slug` for movies is incomplete.
+Trakt.tv requires the release year to be appended to the slug (e.g., `your-name-2016`).
+This information is not included in this database.
+* **Potential for Mismatches:** \
-* Guessed slug generally works for shows, but it might not work for some shows that have a similar name on Trakt.
-Please follow steps mentioned in the above point to get the correct slug, or use the `trakt_id` instead.
+   While generally effective for TV shows, a `guessed_slug` might not work for shows with similar names on Trakt.
+* **Non-alphabetical Titles:** \
+  Titles that are purely numerical or symbols have a `null` value for `guessed_slug` to prevent conflicts with Trakt's numeric ID system.

+In cases where the `guessed_slug` is incorrect, you can always fall back to using the `trakt_id` to fetch the correct information directly from the Trakt.tv API.

 ### Additional File